geb/geb/doc/manual/src/chapters/080-javascript.md

 > Notice that the '`theResultDiv`' is declared `required: false`.
 This is almost always necessary when dealing with dynamic content as it's likely to not be present on the page when it is first accessed (see: [section on `required`](pages.html#required))

-Because the browser instance also implements the `waitFor()` method, the above could have been written as…
+Because the browser delegates method calls to the page object, the above could have been written as…

     Browser.drive {
         $("input", value: "Make Request")